-The F. Curtis and Margaret A. Peterson Scholarship in the amount of \$1,500 is given to a seminary student on the basis of need and potential to succeed in the pastoral ministry of the Baptist General Conference (EPP104).
+The F. Curtis and Margaret A. Peterson Scholarship in the amount of \$1,500 is given to a seminary student on the basis of need and potential to succeed in the pastoral ministry of Converge Worldwide (EPP104).

 The Rev. John E. Peterson Memorial Scholarship is awarded to students determined by need and ministry promise (EPP105).